2illow/Graph-proxy/README.md

 # 2illow Graph CRUD API
 ## Create
 **Endpoint: /api/graphs/:id (POST)**
+Accepts JSON data with property information and adds it to the DB

 ## Read
 **Endpoint: /api/graphs/:id (GET)**
+Returns graph data for the property ID.

-**Legacy endpoint: /seed (GET)** sample data:
+**Legacy endpoint: /seed (GET)**
+Originally adds an entry to the DB and sends that entry back as response. sample data:
 ```
 [ { graphData: